 - What is mentoring?
 AMP mentoring is the development of a voluntary, one-on-one mentorship between a student (mentee) and an alumnus or professional (mentor) for the purpose of strengthening career development.
 Please note that as a participant of AMP you agree to AMP's Release of Liability which is now included in the Terms and Conditions, viewable via the link at the bottom of every page of the AMP website.

 - Who are AMP mentors?
 Mentors are alumni or professionals located in the San Diego area and nationwide.
 Mentors work with mentees to define goals and provide guidance to achieve these goals.
-Guidance can include addressing topics such as making connections between mentoring experience and learning, answering industry-specific questions, and providing professional advice and connections to strengthen career pathways.
+Guidance can include addressing topics such as making connections between mentoring experience and learning, answering industry-specific questions, and providing professional advice and connections to build your professional network.

 - When can I apply for a mentor?
 AMP runs twice a year during the fall (Aug. – Dec.) and spring (Jan. – May) semesters.
 Typically students request a mentor during the first 6 weeks of each semester, just prior to the AMP Networking event, which takes place around mid-semester.
 Once a mentor accepts your request you can begin working with your mentor.
 If you haven't been matched, we will try to automatically match with a mentor which is in an effective and efficient way to connect you by using the information in both of your profiles, specifically career interests and industry.

 - How much time are we expected to work together?
 We recommend spending two hours together a month, for a total of eight hours during the semester, which can include phone calls, video conferencing, face-to-face meetings, attending AMP events, professional networking events, or informational interviews with mentor referrals.